anon-neurips-2026/CounterCount/README.md

 > **Anonymous submission — do not distribute.**

-This repository provides the code for **CounterCount**, a counterfactual counting benchmark and attention-modulation framework for diagnosing and mitigating counting bias in Vision-Language Models (VLMs).
+This repository provides the code for **CounterCount**, a counterfactual counting dataset and attention-modulation framework for diagnosing and mitigating counting bias in Vision-Language Models (VLMs).

 ## Overview